Boxelder Bug Pest Control

 Many of us have an innate fear of all things creepy crawly, including beetles.
 Boxelder bugs can often inspire insectophobia in the best of us.
 Although generally they’re not dangerous to humans, beetles can be pests as they multiply quickly, are often very numerous, and can be found both inside and outside.

-Pest Control for Boxelder Bugs should be done in the summer months and starts OUTSIDE with reducing populations infesting plants.
-Trees may require professional treatment by a ornamental pest controller.
+Pest Control for Boxelder Bugs should be done in the summer months and starts outside with reducing populations infesting plants.
+Trees may require professional treatment by an ornamental pest controller.
 If infested trees are on a neighboring property, neighbors must be contacted and agree to treatment.
 Do not kill Boxelder Bugs in wall voids as their dead bodies attract beetles and can cause a secondary infestation.

 Although these beetles aren’t dangerous and are not known to do a lot of damage to local flora and fauna, they are capable of biting.
 Boxelder bites should only cause mild inflammation.
 Despite this, in large numbers of Boxelder bugs seek shelter for winter, and can be found in large numbers indoors where they can be difficult to eradicate.
 The easiest and surest way to eliminate Boxelder Bugs is through the aid of professional pest control services.